-In 2014, I hiked a 150-mile section of the Continental Divide Trail on my own.
-It was my first time long-distance hiking, and I had a lot to learn when it came to footwear.
+In 2014, I hiked a 150-mile section of the Continental Divide Trail.
+It was my first long-distance hike, and I had a lot to learn about footwear.

-I started that hike out in a pair of hiking boots.
-I ended it in a pair of trail runners.
-Since then, I’ve spent the great majority of my time outside in trail runners.
+I started that hike in women’s hiking boots and ended it in trail runners.
+Since then, I’ve spent most of my time outside in trail runners.

 I also have a pair of burly, stiffer boots for days on which trail runners just don’t cut it.
 I’ve had the same pair for nearly 7 years.
 I don’t wear them often, probably less than 10 days a year.